 - ½ cup parmesan cheese loosely packed - see notes

 - Carefully pour in the vodka and stir.
-Cook for about 2 minutes.
+Cook for 2 minutes over medium heat.

-- Add in the diced tomatoes, sauce, basil and salt.
-Stir well.If adding sausage, put it in the sauce now.Bring to a simmer and allow to simmer for about 20 minutes.
+- Add in the diced tomatoes, sauce, basil, salt and cooked sausage.
+Stir well and simmer for 15-20 minutes.

-- Pour in the cream and cook for about 2 minutes.Add in the cheese and stir.
-Cook for about 1 minute before removing from heat and serving.
+- Pour in the cream and cook for about 2 minutes before adding the parmesan cheese.
+After adding the cheese, cook for 1 minute before removing from heat to serve.